ianderrington/genai/docs/Understanding/data/tokenizing.md

 ## Multimodal Tokenization

 Multimodal tokenization is an area of tokenization that focuses on incorporating multiple data forms or modes.
 This facet of tokenization has seen remarkable strides.
 [Bytes are all you need](https://arxiv.org/pdf/2306.00238.pdf)—a study utilizing transformer technology to input file bytes directly—demonstrates that multimodal tokenization can assist in improving the AI's performance accuracy.
 The researchers in the study developed ByteFormer, a model based on their study’s findings that can be accessed [here](https://github.com/apple/ml-cvnets/tree/main/examples/byteformer).

-## Tokenizing might not be necessary?
+## Tokenizing might not be necessary

 It is regarded that tokenizing is a bit arbitrary and has disadvantages.
-THere are promising results using methods without tokenization [MEGABYTE: Predicting Million-byte Sequences with Multiscale Transformers](https://arxiv.org/pdf/2305.07185) that "show that MEGABYTE allows byte-level models to perform competitively with subword models on long context language modeling"
+There are promising results using methods without tokenization [MEGABYTE: Predicting Million-byte Sequences with Multiscale Transformers](https://arxiv.org/pdf/2305.07185) that "show that MEGABYTE allows byte-level models to perform competitively with subword models on long context language modeling"

-IDEA: Combine Kudo + MegaByte?

 ## Tools

 Examples of coding tools that facilitate tokenization include [Tiktoken](https://github.com/openai/tiktoken) which utilizes Byte Pair Encoding (BPE) for tokenization and is purportedly used in GPT models.
 An alternative tool is [^n1], which takes a unique top-down approach and results in almost 35% less tokens as opposed to the standard bottom-up approach.

 ## Open Source Tokenizers